 The course will involve a mixture of lectures and classroom group discussions (both in-person and online) on pre-assigned material.
 Classes will be structured as discussions/seminars on the assigned material.
 Individual and/or group activities may be assigned during class.
 Informed participation in all discussions and activities will be important for student learning.

-Due to COVID-19, this course may need to adapt quickly to online/remote learning using a variety of materials, activities, and technical solutions.
 Students will need to visit the Moodle course site and participate in online activities and discussions as assigned and scheduled.
 Students will be responsible for completing assigned readings, materials and assignments on schedule, and participating in online group discussion (via Zoom and Moodle) as necessary.